gandm/language-babel/README.md

 ##Usage

 By default the language-babel package will detect file types `.js`,`.babel`,`.jsx` and `es6`.
 Use the standard ATOM interface to enable it for other file types.
 This provides a grammar that scopes the file in order to highlight text in a meaningful way.
+If other JavaScript grammars are enabled these may take precedence over language-babel.
+Look at the bottom right status bar indicator too determine the language a file being edited.

 By default the package also supports the [Babel](http://babeljs.io/) transpiler.
 Out of the box any file saved will be transpiled and any errors and/or successful completions notified in the ATOM workspace.

 It is most likely many users of Babel will use a workflow ( grunt, gulp, etc ) and will not want transpiled output saved.
 However, language-babel fully supports transpiled output, maps, and the setting of most Babel options.

-See Advanced Usage below for more information.
+See the section *"Use Cases"* and *"Settings"* for more information on Babel configuration options.

+##Use Cases
+* ####Pure JavaScript with no EcmaScript 6 requirements.
+  Just use the Grammar to color code the scripts and turn off the package setting `Transpile On Save`.

+* ####Pure Babel EcmaScript 6 environment.
+  If you wish to check your code compiles correctly on each save turn on the package settings `Transpile On Save`.
+This setting runs the Babel compiler to do a syntax check but produces no output.
+Only files within the `Babel Source Path` tree of a project directory are considered candidates.
+As this is empty by default all source files in the any subdirectory of a project folder will be candidates.

+  If you use another workflow to transpile code then turn off `Create Transpiled Code`,`Create Map`.
+These suppress any transpiler output.

+  If you wish to use language-babel to generate output code and no `path` options are set then transpiled/maps output will be directed to the same directory within the project.
+If you are using `.js` names for your source Babel files you will need to configure your `paths` to point to your source file directory tree are as well as the directory tree for the transpiled and maps output.
+If you do not do this then the transpiler output will attempt to overwrite the source file.
+This eventuality is trapped by language-babel to save embarrassment.
+See other settings to configure output options.

+* ####Mixed Javascript and Babel EcmaScript 6 environment.
+   Keep pure `.js`  files in a separate directory tree from your Babel ES6 files.
+Configure `Babel Source Paths` to point to the ES6 file directory tree and the other `paths` to where output should be generated.
+Turn off `Supress Source Path Messages` and then configure other settings as described in the Pure EcmaScript environment above.

 ##Screen Images